 Setting good attendance patterns from an early age will also help your child later on.
 Employers want to recruit people who are reliable.
 Therefore, children who have a poor school attendance record may have less chance of getting a good job.

-Very Good - Best chance o success.
+100% Attendance Very Good - Best chance of success.
 Gets your child off to a flying start.

 Our Attendance Team

-Bowness Primary School attendance officers are Mrs Kirkman-Galway, Mrs Forster and Miss Begg, who manage the attendance data for our school and will contact you if there is a concern around your child's attendance.
-Please ensure that if your child is absent from school you contact Mrs Kirkman-Galway to give an explanation otherwise it could result in the absence being recorded as unauthorised.
+Bowness Primary School attendance officers are Mrs. Kirkman-Galway, Mrs. Forster and Mrs. Wain, who manage the attendance data for our school and will contact you if there is a concern around your child's attendance.
+Please ensure that if your child is absent from school you contact Mrs. Kirkman-Galway to give an explanation otherwise it could result in the absence being recorded as unauthorised.

 Attendance Awards and our School Attendance Data

-Here at Bowness Primary School, we aim to develop an ethos,which demonstrates to the children how much we value them coming to school regularly and on time.
+Here at Bowness Primary School, we aim to develop an ethos, which demonstrates to the children how much we value them coming to school regularly and on time.
 We teach the children that regular and punctual attendance is an essential ingredient for their learning to be effective.
-Each Friday attendance is celebrated in the Head teachers assembly with the winning class receiving an reward.
+Each Friday attendance is celebrated in the Head of Schools assembly with the winning class receiving a reward.
 Class attendance is also displayed weekly on the school attendance display and on the school newsletter.
-At the end of each half term, pupils achieving 96% or above attendance earns a special reward or treat chosen by the school Leadership team.
+At the end of each half term, pupils achieving 96% or above attendance earns a special reward or treat chosen by the School Councillors.
 Mrs Forster announces the winners of the attendance awards by sending each child an individual note or invitation.
-At the end of the school year children with 100% attendance are rewarded with a school trip.
+At the end of the school year children with 100% attendance are rewarded.

 Monitoring Attendance and Punctuality